-- 16. Participation in other studies involving study intervention within 28 days prior to study entry and/or during study participation. - 17.
+- 16. Participation in other studies involving study intervention within 28 days prior to study entry through and including 6 months after the last dose of study intervention, with the exception of non-Pfizer interventional studies for prevention of COVID-19, which are prohibited throughout study participation. - 17.
 Previous participation in other studies involving study intervention containing lipid nanoparticles.